Thank you for joining the Regenerative Revolution and for supporting a Canadian company along with our Canadian manufacturers.

 IMPORTANT STEP for New Plants

-When installing new plants in NUAGE, water each plant directly inside the pot once at the time of planting.
-This initial watering allows the roots to establish and grow downward toward the wick distribution at the bottom of the pot.
+When installing new plants in NUAGE, begin by watering each plant directly into the pot at the time of planting, and continue this practice until the roots have fully reached the bottom of the planter.
+This establishment phase typically takes 2 to 3 weeks.

 After planting, take a few weeks to observe your plants and adjust their watering level as needed.
 Keep in mind that plant size, indoor temperature, ambient humidity, and sun vs. shade exposure will all influence how much moisture your plants prefer.